dimitri-nicolo/calico/master/reference/essentials/policy-editor.md

   apiGroup: rbac.authorization.k8s.io
 ```

-Note that the NetworkPolicies and GlobalNetworkPolicies in each tier have RBAC
+Note that the `NetworkPolicy` and `GlobalNetworkPolicy` resources in each tier have RBAC
-applied in the usual Kubernetes way in addition to the "get" tier requirement.
+applied in the usual Kubernetes way in addition to the `GET` tier requirement.
 That is, to edit a policy, the user needs to be able to edit that policy, _and_
-get the tier that it belongs to.
+`GET` the tier that it belongs to.

 ### The Default Tier

-Typically, all users should be able to "get" the default (last) tier, and therefore
+Typically, all users should be able to `GET` the default (last) tier, and therefore
 manage policies in it.
 Policies created by the orchestrator integration are
-created in this tier, such as [Kubernetes NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+created in this tier, such as [Kubernetes network policy resources](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 Note that policies in the default tier are generally created by the
 orchestrator integration, and it is best to edit the original Kubernetes
-NetworkPolicies instead.
+`NetworkPolicy` resources instead.